evaneliasyoung/mst-project/README.md

 Contains a standard 5201 makefile, with precompiled-headers.

 ### clang-format
-Containts the clang-format rules for the S&T style guide.
+Contains the clang-format rules for the S&T style guide.